 Our inquiry into how to take better pictures has to begin with asking ourselves how we define what is good.
 We are naturally bestowed with the ability to critique and select what appears the best.
 But why is it that we select some pictures and reject others ?

 This happens as a result of our observing the work of other artists, painters, creators.
 We note prevailing trends and train the neural network inside our brain about patterns and trends.
 You will not see a person wear dark blue shirt over a dark green pant.
 Our brain was not tuned to accept that combination.

-In this article let's look at the work of creative professionals and see if we can peep into their mind by observing their work.
-Our goal will be to look at their work carefully, break it down into its elements to understand how it can be re-created.
+In this article let's look at the work of creative professionals and see if we can peep into their minds.
+Our goal will be to look at their work carefully, break it down into smaller elements to understand how it can be re-created.
 This is also known as first principals thinking.
 It is the best way to reverse-engineer complicated problems and unleash creative possibility.

 Let's observe this video clip shot in Golkonda fort, Hyderabad carefully.
 After watching it, pause and ask your self what did you notice.

 What did you like in this video ?
 What did the cinematographer do make it interesting ?